fredrikaverpil/neotest-golang/README.md

 - Test output is printed undesirably:
   [neotest#391](https://github.com/nvim-neotest/neotest/issues/391).
 This is
-  currently mitigated in neotest-golang by erasing the file written by neotest, containing the test command output.
+  currently mitigated in neotest-golang by reading the neotest-written test output file on disk, parsing it and then erasing its contents.

-## 🥸 Installation and configuration
+## 🥸 Installation

 ### 💤 Lazy.nvim